LMSharma/Analytics-SuperStore-SQL/Superstore SQL-Advanced Questions .md

 1. Find top 5 customers who have purchsed the most in each category.
 2. Calculate year wise sales for each category without usign pivot.
+3. Find top 3 products by sales for each city for the year 2017.